Language and Experience: A Computational Model of Social Learning in Complex Tasks: Extended related work

 \textbf{Bayesian models of social cognition.} Bayesian models of social cognition have proven to be powerful tools for modeling theory of mind (ToM)—the ability to infer the hidden goals, beliefs, and intentions of others from observable behavior or linguistic cues \citep{baker2011bayesian, baker2017rational, frank2012predicting, goodman2016pragmatic}.
 These models formalize social inference as an inverse planning problem, where observers assume that agents act approximately rationally towards their goals and use this assumption to infer likely mental states \citep{baker2011bayesian, baker2017rational}.
 Extensions of these frameworks to language understanding have resulted in the \textit{Rational Speech Acts} model, which interprets communication as recursive social reasoning: listeners reason about what a speaker intends to convey based on the assumption that speakers choose utterances optimally, given their own beliefs \citep{frank2012predicting, goodman2016pragmatic}.
 More recent work integrates Bayesian reasoning with modern machine learning to enable richer social inferences.
 For instance, \citep{zhi2023language} leverage large language models (LLMs) as priors in a Bayesian goal inference system, allowing for the efficient suggestion and evaluation of likely goals in complex environments.
 Similarly, \citep{ying2024understanding} introduce a language-augmented ToM model that translates natural language statements about beliefs into formal epistemic representations, enhancing agents' ability to reason about others' knowledge and intentions.
 By combining linguistic input with structured probabilistic models, these approaches extend traditional ToM beyond purely behavioral cues, opening new avenues for interactive and socially aware AI agents \citep{velez2021learning}.
+However, these models operate in settings where the transition dynamics are fully known and deterministic, and inference is restricted to identifying a latent goal or belief state from demonstrations.
+In contrast, our setting requires agents to infer the entire causal structure of each new environment\,---\,object types, interaction rules, and win/loss conditions—directly from experience, making joint inference from language and action substantially more challenging.
 Our work builds on these ideas by leveraging Bayesian inference to jointly interpret linguistic and experiential data, allowing agents to efficiently acquire world models from sparse social interactions.